 Making their own decisions.

-More independence and lack of supervision outside classes
+More independence and lack of supervision outside classes.

 These maybe positive defining changes for some students but they can lead to barriers for students with AS if pre-access preparation for the change, and specialised support is not put into place (Breakey 2006).